jlwhitaker/Movie-Matchmaker/README.md

 We removed duplicate title inputs from within each dictionary, then added each cluster list to a master _list_of_lists_ dictionary.
 Finally, a for loop was created to run through each cluster list to search for a user-selected movie title, and output a random sample of 10 movie titles from the same cluster.

+You can view the **Movie Matchmaker** website here: https://jlwhitaker.github.io/Movie-Matchmaker/